 import esperclient

 Next, you need to configure your client to talk to APIs.
-For this you will need SERVER URL
+For this you will need the SERVER URL

-and API KEY
+and the API KEY

-as generated in pre-requisites section.
+as generated in the Requirements section.

 configuration = esperclient.Configuration()

-configuration.host = 'https://{{ esper_tenant_name }}-api.esper.cloud/api'
+configuration.host = 'https://{esper_tenant_name}-api.esper.cloud/api'

-configuration.api_key['Authorization'] = 'LpDriKp7MWJiRGcwc8xzREeUj8OEFa'
+configuration.api_key['Authorization'] = '{API KEY}'

 configuration.api_key_prefix['Authorization'] = 'Bearer'